cajunc2/Dev80/README.md

 # Dev80

 A Java IDE for z80 assembly code.
+Not targeted at any specific development case.

+Currently a work-in-progress and due for some gentle refactoring before work continues.

 ## Acknowledgements